All Scripture quotations are from the 1901 American Standard Version (updated) unless otherwise noted.

 ESV – 16 If the dough offered as firstfruits is holy, so is the whole lump, and if the root is holy, so are the branches.17 But if some of the branches were broken off, and you, although a wild olive shoot, were grafted in among the others and now share in the nourishing root of the olive tree,

 Paul presents an illustration of a tree that is very revealing and highly significant.
-This is both a tree of election and a tree of salvation, depending on how you look at it.
+This is both a tree of election and a tree of salvation.
 We can also call it “Abraham’s Family Tree,” because Abraham is the “holy root” — in Christ, who is the “true vine, and we are the branches” (Jn 15:1-6).
 Accordingly, it’s the Church that is pictured here, for the Church is spiritual Israel in Christ (Ro 9:6-13; Gal 3:16; 26-29).
 In Christ, His Church is New Israel of the New Covenant.

 In this tree, there are three types of branches: